awslabs/aws-deployment-framework/docs/user-guide.md

 In the example we have fours steps to our install phase in our build, the remaining phases and steps you add are up to you.
 In the above steps we simply bring in the shared modules we will need to run our main function in *generate_params.py*.
 The $S3_BUCKET_NAME variable is available in AWS CodeBuild as we pass this in from our initial creation of the that defines the CodeBuild Project.
 You do not need to change this.

-We also can install [cfn-lint](https://github.com/awslabs/cfn-python-lint) in order to validate that our CloudFormation templates are up to standard and do not contain any obvious errors.
-We then execute the bit of Python code we brought in during our install to dynamically build parameter files for all of our destination accounts for this current deployment.
-The Artifacts section implies we are going to package out all of our created files during the build and pass these onto the next phase.
-This last step is critical as CodeBuild has generated all of our parameter files for us that AWS CodePipeline needs for the proceeding steps.
-If you do not have any parameters for your templates this is still required.
+Other packages such as [cfn-lint](https://github.com/awslabs/cfn-python-lint) can be installed in order to validate that our CloudFormation templates are up to standard and do not contain any obvious errors.
+If you wish to add in any extra packages you can add them to the *requirements.txt* in the `bootstrap_repository` which is brought down into AWS CodeBuild and installed.
+Otherwise you can add them into any pipelines specific buildspec.yml.

 ### CloudFormation Parameters and Tagging